 Do I really need a Minnesota DUI defense attorney?
 You are not required by law to hire a defense lawyer.
 However, retaining a skilled attorney to represent you can greatly increase your chances of having the charges against you reduced or possibly dropped.
 To find out more about attorney Brent S. Schafer, visit the firm’s client testimonials page.

-Is Minnesota a zero-tolerance state?
+Is MN a zero-tolerance state?
 Yes.
 Anyone under age 21 caught drinking while driving faces misdemeanor penalties and a license suspension.

 Is there a different BAC limit for commercial drivers?
 Yes.
 The BAC limit for commercial drivers is .04 percent.

 What is a field sobriety test?
 A field sobriety test, or FST, is used by police officers to determine if a driver is inebriated.
 FSTs are known to be highly inaccurate.